acornelissen/acornelissen.github.io/writing/ph/110conversion.md

 **Parts:**
 * A Polaroid Pathfinder 110B (or 110A - the bracket fits without issue, but there are two small differences that are highlighted in the necessary steps)
 * A Lomofraflok Instax wide back
-* Lomograflok / 110B mounting bracket (3D printed)
+* Lomograflok / 110B mounting bracket (3D printed, there's a version for use with a tripod and without, print the one you prefer)
 * Modified infinity stop (3D-printed)
 * Left-hand grip (3D-printed, optional, make sure you print the right one for your specific model)
 * Right-hand grip (3D-printed, optional, there's no right grip for the 110A yet)
 * Double cold-shoe adapter (3D-printed, optional, just 110B for now)
 * Door pin and spring shim (3D-printed, only if you're converting a 110A)
 * A sheet of light-sealing foam to cut to size
-* 1/4" tripod screw with length 16mm (excluding head)
+* 1/4-20 tripod screw with length 16mm (excluding head)
-* 1/4" tripod screw with length 11mm (excluding head)
+* 1/4-20 tripod screw with length 11mm (excluding head)
+* 3/8-16 male to 1/4-20 female adapter screw with length 10mm (optional, only if you print the adapter for use with a tripod)
 * An empty Instax wide cartridge
 * Either ground glass, a perspex sheet, or just the lid off a takeaway curry container cut to size (I used the lid approach)